insightfinder/InsightAgent/dell_power_collector/README.md

 ## Build the Agent Docker Image
 1. Make sure you have the Dell Root CA certificate.
 Rename it to `Dell_Root_CA.pem` and put it under this repo.
-2. Build docker image using `docker build . -t insightfinderinc/dellpoweragent:latest`
+2. Build docker image using `docker build . -t insightfinderinc/power-collector-agent`
-3. (Optional) Push the image to our DockerHub: `docker login` and `docker push insightfinderinc/dellpoweragent:latest`
+3. (Optional) Push the image to our DockerHub: `docker login` and `docker push insightfinderinc/power-collector-agent:latest`

 ## Run the Agent Docker Container
 1. Make sure the image `insightfinderinc/dellpoweragent:latest` exists on the server.
-If not, run `docker login` and `docker pull insightfinderinc/dellpoweragent:latest`
+If not, run `docker login` and `docker pull insightfinderinc/power-collector-agent:latest`
 2. Prepare Agent Configurations file by creating a `conf.d` folder and many of the `*.ini` files.
-3. Run Ccontainer: `docker run --name dellpoweragent -itd -v conf.d:/root/powerAgent/conf.d insightfinderinc/dellpoweragent:latest`
+3. Run Ccontainer: `docker run --name dellpoweragent -itd -v conf.d:/root/powerAgent/conf.d insightfinderinc/power-collector-agent:latest`
 4. Check the agent logs: `docker logs dellpoweragent`

+## Kubernetes
+We can install this power collector agent using Heml chart.
+Detailed steps are inside [helm_chart/README.md](helm_chart/README.md)

 ## Installation Steps: